ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/holiday_nostalgia.md

 Nostalgia isn't just for the individual; it serves a generative purpose as well.
 Grandparents often share stories with their grandchildren, highlighting their past resilience.

-> When I was young, I walked two miles every day to school, sometimes slogging through deep snow, and it was uphill both ways!
+> When I was young, I walked two miles every day to and from school, sometimes slogging through deep snow, and it was uphill both ways!

--- Grandma

-Such stories serve two purposes:
+Such stories help to remind the self that:

 - For the older adult, the stories reinforce their identity, which is continous despite physical changes.
 - For the younger listeners, they offer lessons of courage and perseverance.

-For the older adult, the storyteller, this helps to remind them that they are the same person who walked two miles a day in the snow, even though they recognize that it would not be possible to do so now
+For the older adult, the storyteller, this helps to remind them that they are the same person who walked two miles a day in the snow, even though they recognize that it would not be possible to do so now.

 > "Though I can no longer do that, I have met and coped with many other challenges along the way and lived to tell the tale!"